nadav-alali/Fair-Ranking-Project/README.md

 * For COMPAS: Choose the desired scoring attributes and protected type options.
 * Interact with the UI: The interface guides you through each step, including the online phase for fair ranking adjustments.

+- **Experiment Option:**
+  There is an option to run an experiment that replicates the study presented in Figure 14 of the paper.
+When enabled, the experiment evaluates the performance of the 2DarraySweep preprocessing algorithm as the dataset size increases.
+It measures:
+  - The runtime performance (in seconds) of the algorithm.
+  - The number of ordering exchanges computed during preprocessing.

+  This experiment demonstrates that, despite the theoretical worst-case complexity, the actual performance is much more efficient.
+You can enable the experiment via the "Run experiment" checkbox in the COMPAS section of the UI.

 ## 6. Dependencies
 This project requires the following Python libraries:
 * pandas